Large allocations of WNA resources are considered on a semi-annual basis. The next deadline for submissions is December 23, 2016.

 Sections F through H contain additional supporting information and should together be no more than five pages.

 F. Data Management Plan.
 Consistent with NSF’s new requirement that all proposals include a Data Management Plan, please summarize your plan for managing the data resulting from this computational work.
 This section can be used to provide additional justification for the scientific need, to describe plans for sharing the project’s data, and to summarize any anticipated long-term storage needs beyond the lifetime of the supporting award.
-A well-justified data management plan is critical because of the size of Yellowstone and the potential for large-scale Yellowstone projects to produce extensive data output.
+A well-justified data management plan is critical because of the size of Yellowstone and the potential for large-scale Cheyenne projects to produce extensive data output.

-H. References.
+G. References.
 Please limit to those directly related to the proposed project.

-I. Figures and captions.
+H. Figures and captions.
 Optional.
 Figures may be embedded within the main body of the Request Summary; embedded figures will count against the 5-page limit.
 Figures and charts at the end of the Request Summary will not count against the 5-page limit.